-Never attempt adjustments while the lift truck is moving unless otherwise instructed or specified.
+Never attempt adjustments while the lift truck is moving or the engine is running unless otherwise specified.

 Where there are attachment linkages, the clearance in the linkage area will increase or decrease with movement of the attachment.

 Stay clear of all rotating and moving parts.